Knzmck/Homework-1/README.md

  ## Contributers

- Please contact M. Schutz for questions and concerns.
+ Mackenzie Schutz- please contact me for questions or concerns.